-- 4.19 The Council now has £10m of fund investments in the Non-Specified category. - 4.20 Bank Rate is currently forecast to remain at 0.1% until at least March 2024. - 4.21 The Council will primarily make short-dated deposits of up to a year with appropriately rated banks or UK local authorities rather than utilising call accounts or money market funds in order to maximise interest.
-Transaction costs will be taken into account in any investment decision for smaller sums, which means balances of up to £1m may be

-- retained in lower interest rate accounts.
-This will be done to save transaction costs, where transaction costs would exceed interest earned. - 4.22 There will be daily monitoring of investments by treasury staff and there will be first quarter, half year, third quarter and year end reports that detail investment activity and performance to Audit and Standards Committee and to Council.
+- 4.15 The Council has £10m of fund investments in the Non-Specified category. - 4.16 Bank Rate is currently forecast to increase to 1.25% by March 2025. - 4.17 The Council will primarily make short-dated deposits of up to a year with appropriately rated banks or UK local authorities rather than utilising call accounts or money market funds in order to maximise interest.
+Transaction costs will be taken into account in any investment decision for smaller sums, which means balances of up to £1m may be retained in lower interest rate accounts.
+This will be done to save transaction costs, where transaction costs would exceed interest earned. - 4.18 There will be daily monitoring of investments by treasury staff.
+There will be first quarter and third quarter reports to Audit and Standards Committee and a strategy report, half year and Audit and Standards Committee Agenda Item 10 8 February 2022 year end reports that detail investment activity and performance to Audit and Standards Committee and to Council.